CSCfi/csc-user-guide/docs/apps/python.md

 pip install --user pyarrow
 ```

+In the example, the package is now installed inside the `my-python-env`
+directory in the project's projappl directory.
+Run `unset PYTHONUSERBASE` if you
+wish to later install into your home directory again.

 When later using those libraries you need to remember to add the `site-packages`
 path to `PYTHONPATH` (or use the same `PYTHONUSERBASE` definition as above).
 Naturally, this also applies to slurm job scripts.
 For example: